-A Level Psychology is a step up from previously studied Psychology.
-Having an A Level Psychology Tutor can really excel your learning and understanding of A-level Psychology.
+A Level Psychology is a big step up from GCSE Psychology and often pupils start the A Level with no previous psychology experience at all.
+Having an A Level Psychology Tutor can really support your learning and understanding of the subject.

 A Level Psychology spans topics as diverse as cognition, biology, and society.
 This qualification invites exploration of how and why we behave as we do, as well as how the findings of psychological study pertain to our everyday lives.
 Psychology A Level fosters critical analysis of both qualitative and quantitative data and broadminded research of the debates and applications of this burgeoning field.
 This A Level is a good choice for any student pursuing social sciences, humanities, or more specialised psychological studies.